efm092000/Visi-n-por-Computador/practica4/README.md

 ## Counting People and Cars Exiting the Frame

-Next, we attempted to count the number of people and cars exiting the frame on the left and right sides.
+Next, we attempted to count the number of people and cars in a video.
 However, this functionality did not perform optimally, as it counted detections by frames, resulting in multiple counts of the same car and person.
 I tried to make the system track the movement of the detections throughout the video, but it only worked occasionally.

 <video src="test-vid-count.mp4" width="320" height="240" controls>Your browser does not support the video tag.</video>